 - picture frame sawtooth hanging brackets

-This hanging succulent planter was so easy to make, and adds the color and interesting look of real succulents, without the hassle!
+This hanging faux succulent planter was so easy to make, and adds the color and interesting look of real succulents, without the hassle!

 A few other DIY succulent planter ideas (all of these are real!):